brodybits/android-database-sqlcipher-crypto-connection-core-glue-jar-pro-free-build-unstable-0x/README.md

-## extra-durable android-database-sqlcipher core NDK JAR build
+## android-database-sqlcipher crypto connection core glue JAR build

 (build from source)

 based on [`github:sqlcipher/android-database-sqlcipher`](https://github.com/sqlcipher/android-database-sqlcipher), with `android.database.sqlite` C++ and Java classes removed

+with SCCoreGlue API support built from the JNI/NDK source in: [`github:brodybits/sqlite-fake-crypto-batch-connection-core`](https://github.com/brodybits/sqlite-fake-crypto-batch-connection-core)

 with additional enhancment(s) by @brodybits from [`github:brodybits/android-database-sqlcipher#v4.x-extra-durable-jar-build`](https://github.com/brodybits/android-database-sqlcipher/tree/v4.x-extra-durable-jar-build):

-- able to build JAR with the NDK libs, as documented below
+- able to build JAR, as documented below
 - extra durable with `-DSQLITE_DEFAULT_SYNCHRONOUS=3` build setting in `build.gradle`

 <!-- N/A - NOT SUPPORTED with this JAR build: